DESIGN BLOG

 Why do I love airport design?

-Written by Gelare Danaie
+By Gelare Danaie

 I’ve been in the business of designing airports, train stations, and subways for a long time now.
 I guess the reason I chose this career path is that from a young age, I’ve been passionate about flying, traveling, and transportation—or better yet, transformation.
 Guess what?
 I used to paraglide in my twenties!
 But when I think more deeply, I can find other reasons for my passion for airports.